 All said and done, Pneumata has already got the makings of a good horror game despite the few little niggles I had with it.
 Another thing I did notice was texture pop-ins, but I’ll admit this could merely be my machine not rendering things correctly or it’s something that will be ironed out before release.
 My final little gripe was the lack of remapping keyboard and mouse controls or even information on what the standard setup for the controls where.
 Thankfully button prompts do appear to teach you as you go.

-From the preview alone, Pneumata is definitely something I will be keeping an eye out for the official release which is due out in the summer.
+From the preview alone, Pneumata is definitely something I will be keeping an eye out for the official release which is due out near the end of summer on the 3rd of September 2024.
 It has sparked more than enough intrigue in me and I recommend other horror fans put it in their wish lists.

 Developer: Deadbolt Interactive